 Be detailed, stick to the facts and explain why you’re upset without being rude.
 I’m going to sound a bit like Stephanie Tanner here, but to me it just doesn’t seem to make sense to complain about poor customer service, which often equates to rudeness, by being rude.
 However, be clear and detailed.
 The facts you include may help management investigate further and take action accordingly.

 Close your letter by clearly letting them know what you are asking for.
 Often, you’ll be looking for a refund or a discount on future services.
 But you may also just be looking for an apology or explanation.
 Be clear about what it is that you want and why you think it’s the best solution to the problem.

 Snail mail gets results.
-By taking the time to address and put a stamp on an envelope, it allows you to reinforce that you're serious.
+By taking the time to address and put a stamp on an envelope, it reinforces that you're serious.
 It also allows you to stand out from the onslaught of emails service providers get every day.